 Note: If search term is in double quotes, it is not treated as a regular expression.

 Search for stories and epics by name or word(s) in a name.
 If your label contains a space or colon, it must be surrounded in quotes. name:"Exhaust ports are ray shielded" name:Exhaust name:Exhaust name:shielded

 You can also click on a label name to automatically search this way.
-If your label contains a space, it must be surrounded in quotes. label:"label name"
+If your label contains a space or parentheses, it must be surrounded in quotes. label:"rebel scum" label:"(red squadron)"

 Constrain your search to: Feature, Bug, Chore or Release. type:Feature

 The state can be: unscheduled, unstarted, started, finished, delivered, accepted, or rejected. state:unstarted